xSke/mechs.team/docs/player-pages/notable-shadowed/kelvin-andante.md

 [Season 18 Day 84](/team-history/season18/#kelvin-andante-and-fax-evasion), Kelvin retreated to the Shadows in exchange with Jolene through the Fax Machine.
 Kelvin was alternated in the Season 18 Election.

-In Lore, Kelvin Andante is definitely not Kevin Andrews (arguably the greatest Little League’s Pitcher of all time) as Andrews did not have a moustache and Andante has a clearly real moustache (please ignore the fact that it appears to be falling off).
-Andante arrived in the Core just prior to the Descension.
-Andante and [Kelvin Drumsolo](/players/kelvin-drumsolo) are Schrodinger’s divorcees.
-Andante erves chaos.
-Andante evades Faxes.
-Andante possibly evades Taxes (there is no currency in the Core).
-Andante is your friend.
+Kelvin Andante is an player whose lore is increasingly self-referentially about how much lore ey have.
+Kelvin is a musician who frequently marries, divorces and remarries Kelvin Drumsolo.
+The pair have a band called Kelvin and the Kelvins known for experimental music about trivial disagreements.
+Meanwhile, Kelvin also has an elaborate backstory from a variety of contributors.
+Ey were born in a timeloop in Tolouse, France.
+Ey were eaten by the Hellmouth.
+Ey might just be the greatest Little League pitcher of all time.
+Ey have lived twelve different lives in twelve different realities and ey insist that eir moustache is completely real and that ey aren't in hiding from anyone.
+Ey're also divorced from eir own skeleton, who is an entirely separate individual and does stand-up comedy.

-In Strategy, Kelvin Andante is a backup backup pitcher in the shadows.
+Strategically, Kelvin Andante is a backup backup pitcher in the shadows.
+Andante also has an interesting batting statline that some members of the community want to experiment with.

 ---